 Baby spinach lends a beautiful natural green color to the dough and you cannot taste it at all!
 The green color keeps during baking but, like any bread, the buns brown on top.
 If you can't eat spinach, you can replace it with 75 grams more milk and add green food coloring.
 You may need to add more flour.

-Herbs and spices are the main flavors of this Christmas tree pull-apart bread!
-I recommend Italian-style herbs such as oregano, basil, parsley or thyme.
-I also added garlic powder and onion powder.
+Mixed Italian seasoning (herbs and spices) is the main flavor of this Christmas tree pull-apart bread!
+Or you can use a combination of oregano, basil, thyme, garlic powder and onion powder.

 Instant yeast is the easiest and quickest variety of yeast.
 You can use regular yeast but make sure you proof it beforehand.